 The majority of the app’s most appealing features have little to do with fitness.
 When their children complete tasks assigned to them by their parents, they will be rewarded with a certain amount of digital coins.

 It’s an excellent way to teach the kids about capitalism while also motivating them to help around the house.
 Because you select the incentives and their associated costs, the feature is accessible to families of all income levels.

 2. Fitbit Ace 3

-The Fitbit Ace 3 has a slim silicone bracelet with an elastic string that comes in two colours.
+The Fitbit Ace 3 has a slim silicone bracelet with an elastic string that comes in two colors.
 It’s OK to sleep in because of the silicone because you can keep track of how well your child is doing.
-Other key features include 8-day battery life, bedtime alarms, and ten customisable faces.
+Other key features include 8-day battery life, bedtime alarms, and ten customizable faces.

 What’s more, it offers 50m water-resistance, on-screen celebrations for hitting goals, and kids can challenge family members to friendly activity competitions.
 With that and sleep tracking, this Fitbit encourages children to have a much healthier (and fun) lifestyle.

 The Xplora X5 Play has a built-in 2MP camera, GPS, and the ability to send and receive text and voice messages, as well as make calls to up to fifty pre-approved contacts, all from the smartwatch itself.

 These items are needed for concerned parents who wish to keep an eye on their younger children who may be nearing the age of driving themselves to school.